Warren Magnuson: Legacy

+Later years and death

+After his defeat for reelection, Magnuson kept active in politics.
+He had been part of a U.N.-sponsored organization to study nuclear proliferation and lobbied the legislature to pass a flat tax for schools.

+In his later years, Magnuson was beset by health problems.
+In 1982, he underwent surgery due to a diabetic condition, which saw several of the toes on his left foot amputated.
+As the decade progressed, Magnuson's public presence dwindled appreciably.
+On May 20, 1989, Magnuson died from complications of diabetes and congestive heart failure at his Seattle home.
+He and his wife are interred in Acacia Memorial Park in Lake Forest Park, north of Seattle.

 Personal life

 In 1928, Magnuson married Eleanor Peggy "Peggins" Maddieux, crowned Miss Seattle the previous year.
 They remained together until their divorce in 1935.
 Magnuson dated several glamorous women, including heiress and cover girl June Millarde and actress Carole Parker.
 In 1964, he married Jermaine Elliott Peralta (1923–2011), widowed as a teenager, in a ceremony conducted by Rev. Frederick Brown Harris at the Omni Shoreham Hotel.
 The couple remained together until his death, and he helped raise Peralta's daughter from her previous marriage, Juanita.
-Magnuson and his wife are interred in Acacia Memorial Park in Lake Forest Park, north of Seattle.